The Complete Guide to College Acceptance & Admission Rates

 If a school has tens of thousands of applicants each year, it will have a lower acceptance rate than schools with only a few thousand applicants, assuming those schools are the same size.

-However, schools vary considerably in size, so that’s something to take into account, too.
+However, schools vary considerably in size, so that’s something to consider, too.
 The lowest acceptance rate colleges are small, prestigious schools with many applicants.
 Colleges with the highest acceptance rates have large student bodies, low or average admissions standards, and relatively low applicant numbers.

-It’s pretty easy to find out the number of people getting into the school you’re interested – just check out their profile on Appily.
+It’s easy to find out the number of people getting into the school you’re interested in—just check out their profile on Appily.
 In each of our college profiles, we show you how many people are applying to a school in any given year, how many are getting admitted, and which demographics those admitted students fall into.

 Armed with this data, you can make a more educated decision about which colleges you want to put on your list.
 In the guide below, we answer some of your most-asked questions about college acceptance rates.